The Blue Devils have a serious winning tradition.

 "I just love the competitiveness, and I love coaching girls," DeCarli said.
 "It's different than coaching boys.
 It's not that the girls have more of a passion, but it's just different."

-His 10-year-old daughter Emma continues to play softball,
+His 10-year-old daughter Emma continues to play softball, and DeCarli hopes to one day coach her at the high school level.

 Despite having only four returning starters, DeCarli has high hopes for the Blue Devils this season.
 He will return Public Opinion First Team all-star Mary Ward, who recently committed to play softball at Penn State University.